-Identifying low- or moderate-income (LMI) geographies and individuals is important to overcome patterns of segregation.
-HUD's 2013-2017 CHAS data (Table C-2) shows that 34.4 percent of San Clemente households earn 80 percent or less than the area median family income and are considered lower income, compared to 44.8 percent Countywide.
-According to the 2014-2018 ACS, the median household income in San Clemente is \$105,812, significantly higher than \$85,398 for the County.
+Identifying low or moderate income (LMI) geographies and individuals is important to overcome patterns of segregation.
+HUD's 2013 2017 CHAS data (Table C 2) shows that 34.4 percent of San Clemente households earn 80 percent or less than the area median family income and are considered lower income, compared to 44.8 percent Countywide.
+According to the 2014 2018 ACS, the median household income in San Clemente is \$105,812, significantly higher than \$85,398 for the County-Identifying low- or moderate-income (LMI) geographies and individuals is important to overcome patterns of segregation.
+HUD defines a LMI area as a Census tract or block group where over 51 percent of the population is LMI (based on HUD income definition of up to 80 percent of the AMI).